 Deleting CIs from a dataset by using the Delete activity

-As a Configuration Manager, you can delete CIs and relationships from one or more datasets using a Delete activity.
+As a Configuration Manager, you can delete CIs and relationships from one or more datasets by using the Delete activity.
 The Delete activity is similar to the Purge activity.
 For information about the Purge activity, see Purging soft-deleted data by using the Reconciliation Engine.

 $NULL$.
 They trust that they do not need these CIs, hence they do not use the

-The delete activity performs a physical delete, not a soft delete, and deletes instances regardless of whether they are soft deleted.
+The Delete activity performs a physical delete, not a soft delete, and deletes CIs regardless of whether they are soft deleted.

 Before you begin

 Create a qualification ruleset to specify the instances and classes that are deleted.
 For creating a qualification ruleset, see Creating qualification rules for reconciliation activities.

 On the Dashboard, go to Jobs > Manage Reconciliation.

 To add the Delete activity in a new job, click Create Job.